Barrio Sésamo: Cancellation

-The First Bario Sésamo season was cancelled by the station (RTVE) in 1981 when the station denied the authors to keep their rights on the characters.
+The First Barrio Sésamo season was cancelled by TVE in 1981 when they denied the authors to keep their rights on the characters.
 An agreement had been reached where the authors granted full commercial rights to the station except the right to be mentioned as authors and the right to deny the use of the muppets for commercial advertising of carbonized drinks and unhealthy products for children, the same rights that Jim Henson kept with all his own characters.
 The station fired the first creators and banned the characters from appearing in the new season.
-The person responsible for the Children's Department at the station commissioning the American co-production company, CTW USA, to create and provide new "Spanish" muppets with new names.
+The person responsible for the Children's Department at the station commissioned the American co-production company, CTW USA, to create and provide new "Spanish" muppets with new names.
 With that action, Barrio Sésamo was no longer a co-production with Spanish-created characters.

-La Cometa Blanca (1981-1983)
+La Cometa Blanca (1981–1983)

-From 1981 to 1983, a different Televisión Española children's program, La Cometa Blanca, included some sketches from Sesame Street.
-This program was directed by Muppet fan Lolo Rico and featured some actors who would later appear in Barrio Sésamo, mainly Mari Luz Olier, Alfonso Vallejo and the child-actress Ruth Gabriel (then known as Ruth Abellán).
+From 1981 to 1983, a different TVE children's program, La Cometa Blanca, included some sketches from Sesame Street.
+This program was directed by Muppet fan Lolo Rico and featured some actors who would later appear in Barrio Sésamo, mainly Mari Luz Olier, Alfonso Vallejo, and the child-actress Ruth Gabriel (then known as Ruth Abellán).

-Seasons 2-4 (1983-1988)
+Seasons 2–4 (1983–1988)

-The Sesame Street sketches in La Cometa Blanca were so successful with their young audience that the Spanish-version was given another chance in 1983.
+The Sesame Street sketches in La Cometa Blanca were so successful with their young audience that the Spanish version was given another chance in 1983.
 Only José Riesgo as Julián returned from the first season.
 Caponata and Perezgil were replaced by two new Muppets totally designed, this time, and constructed by CTW.
 The main character was Espinete, a large pink hedgehog that replaced Caponata.
 Like Caponata, Espinete was a full-body Muppet and was the main character on the show, played by Chelo Vivares.
 He became famous for sleeping in pajamas in spite of being "naked" the rest of the day.